SonarQube DB Copy Tool

 When the versions are different, the application stops.

-Then it searches tables in source and destination database:
+Then it searches tables in the source and destination databases:

-If there are missing tables, you will read this log:
+If there are missing tables, you will see this log:

-Third, sonar-db-copy reproduces data from source to destination and adjusts the sequence of destination database after the copy:
+sonar-db-copy reproduces data from source to destination and adjusts the sequence of the destination database after the copy:

 If errors appear during the copy, the process does NOT stop but the errors are displayed:

-At the end sonar-db-copy reiterates the difference between source and destination database.
+sonar-db-copy reiterates the difference between the source and destination databases.
 An error message is displayed if the databases are different.